AlirezaRoshanzamir/continuous-delivery-course/README.md

 # Continuous Delivery Course
-This repository contains the artifacts (presentations, repositories, ...) that are used for the course.
+This repository contains the artifacts (presentations, examples, ...) that are used for the course.
 Each session's details exist in the corresponding directory.

 ## Installation and usage